top of page

 • Hold up the cans for your audience.
 Have them notice that the two cans are alike on the outside, they have the same dimensions, they hold the same amount, but they are different on the inside – the liquids they hold are different in composition, just like people of the same height and weight (and therefore the same BMI) can be different in composition.

-• The differences in composition will cause one can to float and the other can to sink.
+• The difference will cause one can to float and the other to sink.

 How does that visual aid help an audience understand BMI?